Lt Joel D. Thorvaldson, O-727586 (survived) Spanish Fork, UT

 During February 2005 the wreckage of this aircraft was salvaged by Robert

-Greinert / HARS and exported to Australia.
+Greinert / Historic Aircraft Restoration Society (HARS) and exported in a container to Australia.

 Queensland Warbirds (Warbird Adventures) for use